 Hidden Door is a volunteer arts charity based in Edinburgh, which began when a group of friends started an experimental project, using empty/disused spaces for the advantage of the creative community of Edinburgh.

-Yes.
-Hidden Door is volunteer-led, organised and run.
-Our core team work all year round, coordinating the festival in their spare time.
+Yes, Hidden Door is volunteer-led, organised and run by a team of around 50 volunteers who work all year round, coordinating the festival in their spare time.
+This expands to a team of over 200 volunteers for the festival itself.

 Yes, completely!
 We’re a Registered Charity (charity number SC050108) and all proceeds from the festival go straight back in to running the event and paying our contributors.